Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

 - *Original reference*
    Reference to the authorization transaction.
 You can use this reference to follow up one payment over the whole process.

--*Type*
+- *Type*
+   Kind of the displayed transaction, in this case a confirmation transaction.

 - *Connection*
+     Name of the Connection.
+Note that this is the customer-specific name that has been given the connection.
+For detailed information, see [Establish connections to payment service providers (PSP)](../Integration/01_EstablishConnection.md).

 - *Created by*
+    User name of the person or API who has created the transaction.
+Can be a real user or an API user.

 - *Modified by*
+    User name of the person or API who has changed the transaction.
+Can be a real user or an API user.

 - *ID*
    Unique identifier of the transaction.

 - *Status ID*
-   Identifier for the status.
+   Identifier of the status.
 The following status ID is available, each prefixed by the ID in the list below:
      - **2 - Confirmation required**
         A refund is reserved but not yet released by an Actindo user.